CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

-# Reducing AI Carbon Footprint: A Study of DistilBERT for Mental Health Sentiment Analysis
+# Carbon Aware Sentiment Analysis at Scale

 > **Can a 66M-parameter fine-tuned model match frontier LLMs on mental health app review classification — at a fraction of the carbon cost?**